ShoutToMe/stm-sdk-android/getting-started.md

 ---

 # Getting Started with the Shout to Me Android SDK
 In order to use the Shout to Me Android SDK, you must first have contacted Shout to Me and been given a client access token and channel ID.
+If you plan to use push notifications, you will also need to get a notification app ID.
 Once you have received these items, you can proceed to the subsequent sections.

 <div style="width:200px;margin-left:100px">